cadentj/transformers_notebooks/transformers.md

 * `current_token_heads`, which attend mainly to the current token (e.g. head `0.1`)
 * `first_token_heads`, which attend mainly to the first token (e.g. heads `0.0`, although these are a bit less clear-cut than the other two)

-The `prev_token_heads` and `current_token_heads` are perhaps unsurprising, because words that are close together in a sequence probably have a lot more mutual information (i.e. we could get quite far using bigram or trigram prediction).
+The `prev_token_heads` and `current_token_heads` are perhaps unsurprising, because words that are close together in a sequence probably have a lot more mutual information than words that are far apart (i.e. we could get quite far using bigram or trigram prediction).

 The `first_token_heads` are a bit more surprising.
 The basic intuition here is that the first token in a sequence is often used as a resting or null position for heads that only sometimes activate (since our attention probabilities always have to add up to 1).